Why Homeowners in New England Should Never Ignore Foundation Cracks

 - 3 min read

-In New England homes, foundation cracks that appear cosmetic don’t always stay that way.
-When winter arrives, moisture intrusion combined with freezing temperatures can turn a small, manageable issue into something more serious.
-Homeowners who delay repairs often face higher costs, expanded damage, and long-term basement problems by spring.
+In New England homes, foundation cracks that seem cosmetic often become serious issues.
+When winter arrives, moisture intrusion and freezing temperatures can escalate a small problem into a significant one.
+Homeowners who delay repairs may face higher costs, expanded damage, and long-term basement problems by spring.

-When water enters a foundation crack and temperatures drop below freezing, that moisture expands.
-This expansion puts pressure on the surrounding concrete, forcing the crack to widen incrementally with each freeze-thaw cycle.
+When water enters a foundation crack and temperatures drop below freezing, the moisture expands.
+This expansion puts pressure on the surrounding concrete, causing the crack to widen with each freeze-thaw cycle.

-Once the crack expands, repairs become more complex and may require additional reinforcement instead of a simple repair.
+Once a crack expands, repairs become more complex.
+You may need additional reinforcement instead of a simple fix.

 Increased Water Intrusion Leads to Interior Damage

 A leaking foundation crack allows melting snow, ice, and winter rain to enter your basement.
-Over time, this moisture can cause:
+Over time, this moisture can cause various issues, including:

 Damp or stained basement walls